Looking for saints: The “most successful” types of human beings

-The “saint factory” is an expression that “could even work, if it is understood in the positive sense, that is, that place in which people work so as to arrive at the serious and honest presentation of persons worthy” of the title, observes the Prefect of the Congregation, Cardinal Marcelle Semeraro, who explains how the dicastery functions.
+The “saint factory” is an expression that “could even work, if it is understood in the positive sense, that is, that place in which people work so as to arrive at the serious and honest presentation of persons worthy” of the title, observes the Prefect of the Dicastery, Cardinal Marcelle Semeraro, who explains how the dicastery functions.

 Q: The Lord addresses the call to holiness to “all the faithful of Christ of whatever rank or status” (Lumen gentium).
 And yet from its origins, the Church has always felt the need to recognize exemplary witnesses and to “officially” accept their fidelity to the Gospel message.
-What role does the Congregation for the Causes of Saints play in this process?
+What role does the Dicastery for the Causes of Saints play in this process?

 As the Second Vatican Council reminded us, holiness is certainly a universal vocation, for each and every person.
 Regarding the official recognition of the holiness of an individual Christian, we are speaking of an ancient tradition.
 From early on, in fact, when the news spread about some martyr, or of someone who had lived the Gospel in an exemplary way, they were proposed as models of life for everyone and as intercessors before God for the needs of the believers.
 Various canonical procedures and rules govern the declaration that someone is a saint.
 But the fundamental focus is this: the Church has always believed that its members can attain holiness and that they must be known and proposed for public veneration.

-The Congregation for the Causes of Saints follows the iter of beatification and canonization of the Servants of God, assisting the bishops through the investigation process regarding the martyrdom or the offering of their life and miracles of a faithful Catholic who, while he or she was living, while they were dying and after their death, were held to be holy, either due to martyrdom or through the offering of their lives.
+The Dicastery for the Causes of Saints follows the iter of beatification and canonization of the Servants of God, assisting the bishops through the investigation process regarding the martyrdom or the offering of their life and miracles of a faithful Catholic who, while he or she was living, while they were dying and after their death, were held to be holy, either due to martyrdom or through the offering of their lives.
 Those faithful Catholics whose cause for beatification and canonization has been initiated are called Servants of God.
 In every case, it is always necessary that there be an authentic, widespread and enduring “reputation for sanctity”, or that it is commonly believed by the Christian community that they lived an integrated life, that they exercised Christian virtue and that their lives had been fruitful.

 Q: Your activity truly requires “teamwork” including the participation of postulators, witnesses, consultants, theologians, academics, doctors, cardinals, bishops.
 How many people are involved and how is the work of the various phases structured?